Balint0928/quartz/content/Core Rules/Character Creation/Ancestries/Ancestry Role Passives/Strong grip.md

   - ancestry_feature
   - mundane
 ---
-Your strengths counts as 1 higher for the purposes of Heft.
+Your strength counts as 1 higher for the purposes of Heft.